This accessibility statement applies to www.southhams.gov.uk

 Some of our interactive forms are difficult to navigate using a keyboard.
 For example, because some form controls are missing a 'label' tag.
 Many of these issues will be fixed as we move to a new platform for our forms.

-A few of our interactive forms (for example, Report a Planning Breach) feature warning text which is styled as red text on a red background.
+A few of our interactive forms (for example, Comment on a Planning Application) feature warning text which is styled as red text on a red background.
 This makes the text difficult to read and fails WCAG 2.1 success criterion 1.4.3.
 These forms are provided by Civica W360.
 We have ended our contract with this supplier and are working to convert the forms to a new provider.
-The completion date for this work is 12 November 2021.
+The completion date for this work is 01 Feb 2023.

 Interactive tools and transactions